a0dotrun/cami/cami/storage/cami-lite.md

         -   `71 years and above:` **20%** co-payment
     -   **Non-Network Hospital:**
         -   `All ages:` **25%** co-payment
--   **Additive Nature:** `In instances where multiple co-payment conditions apply to a single claim (e.g., age-based co-payment, and a co-payment for treatment at a non-network hospital, if applicable as per other policy clauses), **the applicable co-payment percentages will be added together**.
-The agent is responsible for summing all applicable co-payments.`
 -   **Application:** `The policyholder will bear the total calculated co-payment percentage of the approved claim amount, and the insurer will pay the remaining balance.`